hamzaijaz/pizzeria/README.md

 5. As per the current project requirements, the task is just to display total price of the order to the customer.
 They cannot submit and place an order at the moment.
 But in future, order functionality can also be added.
 6. A separate admin portal can be added for admins in order to modify locations and pizza.
 7. Signup and login functionality can also be added.
 Roles can be assigned to users, and different features of website can be made available or hidden from them depending on their roles (e.g., Admin, Customer, SuperUser, etc).
+8. A more strict CORS policy can be set up in Program.cs